Jordan-Pierce/CoralNet-Toolbox/CoralNet_API/README.md

 - The order of uploading should be:
   - labelset and / or images
   - annotations
-- If you want to see the uploads occur, set `headless` to True, otherwise it will run in the background,
+- If you want to see the uploads occur, set `headless` to False, otherwise it will run in the background.

 ### CoralNet API ☁️